microsoft/onnxruntime/docs/tutorials/on-device-training.md

    ![Android Studio Setup - Project C++ ToolChain](../../images/on-device-training-android-studio-toolchain.png)

    d.
-That's it.
+That's it!
 The Android Studio project has been set up.
 You should now be able to see the Android Studio editor with some boiler plate code.

-2. Add the ONNX Runtime dependency
+2. <a name="tp2"></a>Adding the ONNX Runtime dependency

    a.
 Create two new folder called `lib` and `include\onnxruntime` under the cpp directory in the Android Studio project.

    ![lib and include folder](../../images/on-device-training-lib-include.png)

    b.
-Head over to [Maven Central](https://central.sonatype.com/artifact/com.microsoft.onnxruntime/onnxruntime-training-android/) and download the `onnxruntime-training-android` archive package (aar file).
+Head over to [Maven Central](https://central.sonatype.com/artifact/com.microsoft.onnxruntime/onnxruntime-training-android/).
+Go to `Versions`->`Browse`-> and download the `onnxruntime-training-android` archive package (aar file).

    c.
 Rename the `aar` extension to `zip`.
 So `onnxruntime-training-android-1.15.0.aar` becomes `onnxruntime-training-android-1.15.0.zip`.